HEAL/heal-metadata-schemas/variable-level-metadata-schema/README.md

 ❗ Please read the below conventions and principles before contributing and review the existing `dictionary` directory.

-## Conventions, principles, and rules
+## Conventions, principles, and rules for annotations and csv <> json translation

 ### Annotation/documentation properties
 1. `description`: SHOULD be created as markdown syntax without any headers as headers are applied in the templates.